European-Unified-ID/euid-docs-preview/preview/docs/getting-started/gs-faqs.md

 2. If the current time is greater than or equal to the refresh timestamp, regenerate the raw EUID by calling the identity map endpoint again with the same <Link href="../ref-info/glossary-uid#gl-personal-data">personal data</Link>.

 :::note
-We recommend checking for refresh opportunities daily.
-It is guaranteed that the raw EUID won't refresh before the indicated timestamp.
-At some point on or after that time, the raw EUID is refreshed.
+The raw EUID does not change before the refresh timestamp.
+After the refresh timestamp, remapping the personal data returns a new refresh timestamp, but the raw EUID might or might not change.
+It is possible for the raw EUID to remain unchanged for multiple refresh intervals.
 :::

 #### How often should raw EUIDs be refreshed for incremental updates?